 If your holiday traditions include a Christmas tree, you may have grappled with the question of whether an artificial or real tree is better for the planet.
 The answer is that there are pros and cons to each — and there are also outside-the-box alternatives that will help you tread lightly this holiday season.

-Pros: A live tree sequesters carbon, supports local economies, and can be used as beneficial mulch, artificial reefs or wildlife brush piles at the end of its life.
+Pros: A live tree sequesters carbon, supports local economies, and can be used as beneficial mulch, animal feed, artificial reefs or wildlife brush piles at the end of its life.